R-gh-python/start_django/README.md

 # start_django
-this repository is just for learn django and its not a poject :)
+this repository is just for learn django and its not a project :)